rust-lang/cargo/src/doc/guide.md

 # Overriding Dependencies

-Sometimes, you may want to override one of Cargo’s dependencies.
+Sometimes you may want to override one of Cargo’s dependencies.
 For example, let’s say you’re working on a project, `conduit-static`, which depends on the package `conduit`.
 You find a bug in `conduit`, and you want to write a patch.
 Here’s what `conduit-static`’s `Cargo.toml` looks like: